 Child Watch® Column

-CDF founder and lifelong advocate for children and youth Marian Wright Edelman shares her perspective on current events.
+For 40 years, CDF founder and lifelong advocate for children and youth Marian Wright Edelman shared her perspective on current events through Child Watch.
+The final column was released in August of 2025.
+Please enjoy an archived selection of Child Watch columns throughout the years.

 -